-HIPAA details and the Division's authorization form are available on the New York State Department of Civil Service web site at https://www.cs.ny.gov.
-Click on Benefit Programs, then NYSHIP Online.
+HIPAA details and the Division's authorization form are available on the New York State Department of Civil Service website at www.cs.ny.gov.
+Click on State Employees, then Health Benefits.
 At the bottom of the page, choose HIPAA Privacy Information.